hdominguez-stratio/bdt/README.md

     And I wait '!{SO_ENV_VAR}' seconds
 ```

-As we can see in the example, we are saving the value '2' in order to be use in the next step.
+As we can see in the example, we are saving the value '2' in order to be used in the next step.
 The sintax of this type of replacement is like this: `!{variable}`

 It is important to know, that we can use the replacement in datatables too.
 Examples:
 ```